 - "Scion seems to have built tC's interior to a price.
 Appearance is OK in general, but hard plastics are the rule, even for the center console's armrest.
 The textured dashtop is easily scuffed, leaving lighter-color patches on the black surface.
 The cloth seating surfaces and door panel inserts have a visually interesting pattern and feel sturdy, but not particularly rich." -- Consumer Guide

 - "Unfortunately, the interior is filled with hard, flimsy plastics that seem cheaper than those found in the cabins of the competition.
 In particular, the center armrest is rock hard." -- Edmunds

-Most reviewers say seats for both the driver and passengers are comfortable, as long as the driver or passenger isn’t too tall.
-The front seats are plush, and the leather-wrapped steering wheel tilts and telescopes to create a comfortable position for the driver.
+Most reviewers say seats for both the driver and passengers are comfortable, as long as they aren't too tall.
+Test drivers say the front seats are plush, and the leather-wrapped steering wheel tilts and telescopes to create a comfortable position for the driver.
 Also, the center stack entertainment and climate controls are angled toward the driver and provide a logical, easy-access layout.
 The rear seats offer good legroom.

 - "The controls are canted toward the driver and the very comfortable front seats are nicely bolstered." -- Edmunds